wusize/OpenUni/README.md

 ## Concerns Over the Use of Distillation Data

-We have noticed the concerns in the community over the use of distillation data in the fine-tuning stage, especially for results on GenEval.
+We have noticed the concerns from the community over the use of distillation data in the fine-tuning stage, especially for results on GenEval.
 A considerable portion of the fine-tuning data use the same prompt style as GenEval's test sanples.
 We will soon release a new version trained without these distillation data.
 Also, we will clarify this in a modified version of the report, highlighting methods that use ditillation data, prompt rewriting, RL and CoT.

 ## Mistake